 When you see recurring instances in your interactions with a child that seem to show a lack of listening, form a game plan with your child to break those patterns and model what they should be doing instead.

 For instance, if you often notice they run away in the parking lot and don’t look back.
 Say, “When we get out of this car.
 I need you to hold my hand and stay by my side.
-If you run away, cars may not see you because you are short.
+Cars may not see you if you run away because you are short.
 So when I say I need you to do something, I need you to do it as soon as I say it.”

 Then practice saying – “Come here.”
 And have the child run back to your side.
 This sets them up to do that when the real parking lot comes.
 Continue to practice other circumstances where they must listen.